 - 2 tsp lemon juice

-Add the chicken and lemon juice to the gravy, bring the gravy to a simmer, and cook until thickened.
+Add the chicken to the gravy, bring the gravy to a simmer, and cook until the chicken is warmed through.

 Step 3: Cook rice